peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 ### toString
     public java.lang.String toString()
-Gets a string representation of this object.
-Note that the string's format is not intended to be parsed and may change at any time.
+Returns this object in a text form intended to be read by humans.
+The value returned by this method is not intended to be parsed by computer programs, and the exact text of the value may change at any time between versions of this library.

 **Overrides:**